microsoft/azurelinux/docs.md

 - **Robust Testing**
   - Through a robust testing matrix of package, image and kernel tests, we allow for earlier issue detections and mitigations prior to the image being published.
 - **Virtualization**
-  - CBL-Mariner supports both a container host image that includes Docker and Kubernetes infrastructure, as well as a container image that can be used as a base image for app development.
+  - CBL-Mariner supports a container host image that includes the Kubernetes infrastructure.
 - **Efficient lifecycle management**
   - CBL-Mariner supports both RPM package and image-based update mechanisms for releases - with an "evergreen" release alongside specific